IfrahHasan/Real-Time-Stock-Alert-System-using-PySpark/README.md

-# Real-Time Stock Data Pipeline with PySpar
+# Real-Time Stock Data Pipeline with PySpark

 **Overview**
 This project showcases a real-time data streaming pipeline that captures, processes, and analyzes stock market data in near-real-time.
 By leveraging PySpark’s distributed processing capabilities and integrating a Telegram Bot for instant alerts, this pipeline demonstrates how to efficiently handle financial time-series data at scale.